-We offer a wide variety of adult programs that are always evolving to answer the needs of the community.
+We offer a wide variety of adult programs that are

 The Arkansas Chapter of AARP taught classes to help caregivers identify the signs of dementia and find support.

 Workforce development teaches skills such as resume building or how to find work to rebuild a meaningful life after a criminal conviction.